You-Gao/Blog/_books/2025-02-22-fifth-discipline.md

 # The Fifth Discipline

+> In the long run, the only sustainable source of competitive advantage is your organization's ability to learn faster than its competition.

 The book, seen as a ground-breaking work for other, is seen as a bit too schizophrenic for me.
 The problem being, Senge has a lot of ground to cover in too short of an amount of pages.
 As a reader, I can see the general goal, introduce the core concepts of systems engineering and complexity science then apply them to the multi-factored nature of different business domains.